-Proposals that encourage the delivery of new services and facilities, principally A1 Retail Use (including a newsagent, post-office and/or convenience stores) and A3 Restaurants and café, together with other complementary uses, commensurate in scale to the settlement, will be supported.
+Planning applications that propose the delivery of new services and facilities, principally A1 Retail Use (including a newsagent, post-office and/or convenience stores) and A3 Restaurants and café, together with other complementary uses, commensurate in scale to the settlement, will be supported.
 Proposals must respect neighbouring uses and amenity and should accord with other relevant proposals of the ESBC Local Plan and policy SP1 of the NNDP.

-Where it is considered necessary to secure the ongoing viability of a community asset (including those designed formally as an Asset of Community Value), a diversification of uses (including residential uses) will be supported, subject to compliance with other development plan policies and other relevant planning considerations.
+Where it is considered necessary to secure the ongoing viability of a community asset (including those designed formally as an Asset of Community Value) planning applications that propose a diversification of uses (including residential uses) will be supported, subject to compliance with other development plan policies and other relevant planning considerations.